PierreBarrat/TreeTools.jl/docs/src/index.md

 Pkg.add("TreeTools")
 ```
 You should now be able to use `using TreeKnit` from inside julia and follow the rest of the documentation.

+!!! info
+    The documentation is being written: more things to come!